daniele-proverbio/Bio_buffer/README.md

 # Dynamical buffers for biological motifs
-Code for the project "Mechanisms to buffer variability in cell regulation motifs next to criticality".
+Code for the project "Buffering variability in cell regulation motifs next to criticality".
 Author: Daniele Proverbio, LCSB, 2022

 ## Analytical results